aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

   to any shader stage using ``set_constant_buffer``.
 If 0 or 1, the pipe will only permit binding one constant buffer per shader, and the shaders will not permit two-dimensional access to constants.

+If a value greater than 0 is returned, the driver can have multiple constant buffers bound to shader stages.
+The CONST register file can be accessed with two-dimensional indices, like in the example below.

+DCL CONST[0][0..7]       # declare first 8 vectors of constbuf 0
+DCL CONST[3][0]          # declare first vector of constbuf 3
+MOV OUT[0], CONST[0][3]  # copy vector 3 of constbuf 0

+For backwards compatibility, one-dimensional access to CONST register file is still supported.
+In that case, the constbuf index is assumed to be 0.

 * ``MAX_CONST_BUFFER_SIZE``: Maximum byte size of a single constant buffer.
 * ``INDEP_BLEND_ENABLE``: Whether per-rendertarget blend enabling and channel masks are supported.
 If 0, then the first rendertarget's blend mask is